SNAP Benefits in Arizona: How to Apply and Qualify

 Manage your SNAP Benefits and Get Cashback with Benny

-To begin, connect your EBT card to the app.
-After shopping, scan your receipt with Benny to get cashback on your SNAP-eligible items.
+To get started, link your EBT card to the app.
+After you make a purchase, scan your receipt with Benny and receive cashback on SNAP-eligible items.

-Download Benny to manage your spending and stretch your EBT benefits further.
+Download Benny to take control of your spending and get more out of your EBT benefits.

 Get 1-3% cash back on groceries and track your EBT Balance